-- 1. To approve the issuance of our common stock proposed to be made in connection with the Arrangement; - 2.
+- 1. To approve the issuance of our common stock in connection with the Arrangement; - 2.
 To elect the following five members of the Board to serve until our 2009 annual meeting of stockholders or until their successors are elected and qualified;